 A shaker kitchen cabinet design is associated with the following characteristics:

 Shaker cabinets fit perfectly with modern and contemporary kitchens, giving the room an airy and lighter ambiance.
-While most shaker cabinets have a natural wood finish, they can be painted gray or white to match in modern style.
+While most shaker cabinetry has a natural finish, it can be painted gray or white to match the modern style.

 These cabinets pair excellently with the following kitchen elements: